leowz/fitleiOSAppGitBook/appendix.md

 ### OnboardingViewController

-There are two on boarding controller, that
+There are two on boarding controller, that show the user the accepted way to take photos for avatar creation.

 In `viewDidAppear`